 In this room by Ventura, one wall is covered with a beautiful mural depicting wild animals in a lush savannah.
-Intricate paintwork like this may be beyond your artistic capabilities – if so, consider hiring an artist or choosing a mural wallpaper instead.
+Intricate paintwork like this may be beyond your artistic capabilities – if so, consider hiring an artist or choosing a mural wallpaper as statement wall decor for the bedroom instead.

-Theming a child’s room isn’t just a way to make the space feel fun – it’s also a great excuse to sneak a little bit of learning into their day.
+Theming a room isn’t just a way to make bedroom ideas for boys feel fun – it’s also a great excuse to sneak a little bit of learning into their day.
 Part of this child’s bedroom has been wallpapered with a global map, a move that not only inspires a sense of adventure but also teaches them a little bit of geography by absorption.

-Think about their interests and help their room teach them more about them – for example, paint the planets on the ceiling, or fill a mural with different dinosaurs and their species.
+Think about their interests and use the room's decor to teach them more about them – for example, paint the planets on the ceiling, or fill a mural with different dinosaurs and their species.

 Whether it’s for twins, siblings or in preparation for regular sleepovers, bunk beds are always double the fun.
 As playful a furniture piece as they are, there’s no reason why they can’t be sophisticated enough to stand the test of time.

-When it comes to choosing paint for a boy’s bedroom, it’s not just color you need to think about.
+When it comes to choosing wall finishes for boys' room decor, it’s not just color you need to think about.
 ‘Whatever you choose, I’d recommend using washable paint,’ says Smith.
 ‘Sticky fingerprints and crayon marks can be easily wiped or washed off the wall, and the colour will look just as good as when you first painted it!’

 How do you make a boy’s room cozy?

-Neutrals, blues and greens are popular colors for boys bedrooms, but are often thought of as too cool to be cozy.
-This is not necessarily the case, says Patrick O’Connell, Brand Ambassador at Farrow & Ball.
+Neutrals, blues and greens are popular colors in bedroom ideas for boys but are often thought of as too cool to be cozy.
+This is not necessarily the case, says Patrick O’Connell, brand ambassador at Farrow & Ball.

 ‘We want colors that bring tranquillity and calm and to cocoon us whilst we sleep, and blues and greens help us do this.
 They are fundamentally calming colors, the colors of nature and the outdoors.’